ted10401/ConsolePro/README.md

 |Show Errors| The toggle to show errors or not.|

-### Upper Panel
+### The Upper Panel
 <img src="https://github.com/ted10401/ConsolePro/blob/master/GithubResources/consolepro-upper.png">
 The upper panel contains the log information, including timestamp, condition, stackTrace, and log type.

-### Resize Panel
+### The Resized Panel
 <img src="https://github.com/ted10401/ConsolePro/blob/master/GithubResources/consolepro-resize.png">
-The resize panel would help you to resize the screen height between the upper panel and the lower panel.
+The resized panel would help you to resize the screen height between the upper panel and the lower panel.
 What you only need to do is to use your mouse and drag the resize bar.

-### Lower Panel
+### The Lower Panel
 <img src="https://github.com/ted10401/ConsolePro/blob/master/GithubResources/consolepro-lower.png">
 The lower panel displays the whole log information once you select the log on the upper panel.